Summer gives its best and everyone knows from experience that performance decreases with increasing heat.

 What kind of support can phytogenics offer under heat stress conditions?

 Most livestock animals will suffer strongly during heat stress due to the reduced feed intake and stress put on their metabolism and health.
-Phytogenics have been shown to improve feed intake, therefore supplying more nutrients to the animal to maintain at least some of their normal performance.
+Selected phytogenics have been shown to improve feed intake, therefore supplying more nutrients to the animal to maintain at least some of their normal performance.

-In addition, antioxidant properties of phytogenics can contribute to keeping the intestinal barrier function up to strengthen the animals’ resilience against heat stress.
+In addition, antioxidant properties of specific phytogenic active substances can contribute to keeping the intestinal barrier function up to strengthen the animals’ resilience against heat stress.

 We therefore might not be able to support all our animals with air conditioning or ice cream but adding phytogenics to their feed can contribute to alleviate the detrimental effects they have to endure during periods of heat stress.